 Serving Your Healthy Barbacoa Beef

 If you’re making burrito bowls a roasted corn salsa works great with some rice and black or pinto beans.
-And my Mexican potatoes and 10-minute street corn would be great side dishes for tacos, enchiladas, or whatever else you decide to make with your barbacoa.
+And my Mexican potatoes and easy refried black beans would be great side dishes for tacos, enchiladas, or whatever else you decide to make with your barbacoa.

 I can’t wait to hear what you come up with.
 Let me know how you serve your pressure cooker barbacoa or what you thought about the recipe in a review below!